 Intercom systems consist of two parts: base stations and substations.

-Base stations are installed at the entryway of the property and allow visitors to communicate with tenants.
-Substations are installed at various locations throughout the building and allow tenants to communicate with visitors and grant them access to the building.
+Base stations are installed at the property’s entryway and allow visitors to communicate with tenants.
+Substations are installed at various locations throughout the building, allowing tenants to communicate with visitors and granting them access to the building.

-Base stations are connected to substations through either a hardwired or a wireless connection.
-Additionally, intercom systems that use smartphones as their base stations save you money on hardware, wiring, and installation.
+Base stations are connected to substations through a hardwired or a wireless connection.
+Intercom systems that use smartphones as their base stations save you money on hardware, wiring, and installation.

 Recommendations: